joshualevineit/first-virtual-machine/README.md

 <br />

 <h3>STEP 6</h3>
-Under <strong>Administrator account</strong>, create a username you will use to login to your VM, for example "azureuser".
+Under <strong>Administrator account</strong>, create a username you will use to login to your VM (ex. azureuser).
 For password create something safe and secure.
 <p>
 <br>
 <img src="https://i.imgur.com/8WIVZ59.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>